-For more information on the homelessness criteria please visit www.shelter.org.uk or contact Shelter on 080 8800 4444.
-In addition, you can discuss this with us when making a homelessness application.
+You can find more information on the homelessness criteria or contact Shelter on 080 8800 4444.

 If we find that you are eligible for housing assistance, are homeless and have a priority need and a local connection to Brent and need to go through rehabilitation or physio or you are placed into a care home, we can continue working with you until you are placed into a suitable property.